steadybit/action-kit/docs/action-api.md

-# Attack API
+# Action API

-This document explains the attack API, control flow and the contracts behind it.
+This document explains the action API, control flow and the contracts behind it.
 It starts with a high-level overview and then explains every API in detail.

 ## Overview

-Attacks are implemented with the help of ActionKit and the attack API through an implementation of an attack provider.
-Attack providers are HTTP servers implementing the attack API to describe which attacks are supported and how to execute these.
+Actions are implemented with the help of ActionKit and the action API through an implementation of an extension.
+Extensions are HTTP servers implementing the action API to describe which actions are supported and how to execute these.
 The following diagram illustrates who is issuing calls and in what phases.

 ![UML sequence diagram showing in what order the APIs are called](img/action-flow.svg)

-As can be seen above, the attack provider is called by the Steadybit agent in two phases:
+As can be seen above, the extension is called by the Steadybit agent in two phases:

-- In the attack registration phase, Steadybit learns about the supported attacks.
-Once this phase is completed, attacks will be usable within Steadybit, e.g., within the experiment editor.
+- In the action registration phase, Steadybit learns about the supported actions.
+Once this phase is completed, actions will be usable within Steadybit, e.g., within the experiment editor.
-- The attack execution phase occurs whenever an attack is executed, e.g., as part of an experiment.
+- The action execution phase occurs whenever an action is executed, e.g., as part of an experiment.

-The following section explain the various API endpoints, their responsibilities and structures in more detail.
+The following sections explain the various API endpoints, their responsibilities and structures in more detail.

-## Attack List
+## Action List

-As the name implies, the attack list returns a list of supported attacks.
-Or, more specifically, HTTP endpoints that the agent should call to learn more about the attacks.
+As the name implies, the action list returns a list of supported actions.
+Or, more specifically, HTTP endpoints that the agent should call to learn more about the actions.

 This endpoint needs to be [registered with Steadybit agents](./action-registration.md).